standardebooks/manual/7-high-level-structural-patterns.rst

 		#.	:value:`z3998:song` is used when song lyrics are quoted, in whole or in part.

-		#.	:value:`z3998:hymn` is used when the song lyrics are for a hymn, either well known (e.g. "Amazing Grace") or specifically labeled as such in the source text.
+		#.	:value:`z3998:hymn` is used when the song lyrics are for a hymn, either well known (e.g. “Amazing Grace”) or specifically labeled as such in the source text.
 When in doubt, use :value:`z3998:song`.

 #.
 If a poem is quoted and has one or more lines removed, the removed lines are represented with a vertical ellipses (:utf:`⋮` or U+22EE) in a :html:`<span class="elision">` element styled with this CSS: